tsnellgrove/dark_castle3/doc/story.md

 - [882 GUE] {Liam Flathead born to servant and whisked away during prelude to fall}
 - [883 GUE] Fall of the Great Underground Empire
 - [918 GUE] {Willie, youngest of 7, born to Liam and raised quietly in a small village}
-- [933 GUE] {Nana born 50 years after the fall of the GUE}
+- [930 GUE] {Nana born 47 years after the fall of the GUE}
 - [948 GUE]
     - Zork I Adventure {Willie, age 30, gets the 20 Treasures of Zork}
     - {Based on treasure and birthright, Willie becomes King of BC; brief Golden Era of begins}
-- [951 GUE] {Willie, age 33, and Nana, 18, meet and fall in love}
+- [951 GUE] {Willie, age 33, and Nana, 21, meet and fall in love}
 - [952 GUE]
-    - {Willie, age 34, dies falling into the moat; Nana is 19; Fall of BC / Events of DC2}
+    - {Willie, age 34, dies falling into the moat; Nana is 22; Fall of BC / Events of DC2}
-    - {Nana, 19, marries Thomas the Coppiest to avoid ruin}
+    - {Nana, 22, marries Thomas the Coppiest, aged 51, to avoid ruin}
     - {Nana & Thomas settle in a small village where Nane hides her baking skills to avoid being recognized}
     - {Thomas the II, the offspring of Willie and Nana, is born}
     - Events of Enchanter
 - [966 GUE]
     - {just as Tabitha arrives to magically lift darkness at DC...}
     - Events of Spellbreaker; End of Magic spells
-- [989 GUE] {Billy is born as youngest of 7 to Thomas II and Tiffany}
+- [989 GUE] {Billy is born as youngest of 7 to Thomas II and Anna}
 - [1026 GUE] {Burt born as youngest of 7 to Billy and Esme}
-- [1035 GUE] {Nana, age 102, passes; Burt is 9}
+- [1035 GUE] {Nana, age 105, passes; Burt is 9}
 - [1048 GUE] {Burt is 22; Events of DC1}